mmbdev/csv2chart/README.md

  - Input Data: example.csv
  - Compiling:  pandas and plotly
- - Output:     html-graph and options to save some special snaps Diagramme\
+ - Output:     html-graph and options to save some special snaps in: Diagramme\